Dario-Maselli/WebDevEssentials/README.md

 A popular icon library that provides a vast collection of scalable vector icons.
 It includes icons for a wide range of uses, such as web applications, social media, user interface elements, and more.

-A popular icon library that provides a vast collection of scalable vector icons.
-It includes icons for a wide range of uses, such as web applications, social media, user interface elements, and more.

 ## HTML `<Canvas>` usage

 Used for drawing graphics on the fly via scripting (usually JavaScript).
 It can be used to draw graphs, make photo compositions or even perform animations.